 It is important for your mental health, in general, to eat well and give yourself plenty of sleep.
 If you are well-rested and feeling energetic due to a good diet, it will be easier to socialise and build relationships.

 Make sure you continue to attend lectures and classes despite your loneliness.
 Cutting off social contact will not help.
 Also, you do not want to fall behind as this will add to your problems.
 Maintaining your attendance will give you opportunities to interact with your classmates and gradually build relationships.

 You and your classmates are all there for the same reason, so try starting up a conversation about a particular topic that interests you.
 You could also ask to see if they want to study together.

 Even just taking a walk around your campus will give you some fresh air and perhaps leave you feeling better.

 Joining a society is a great way to meet people that share your passions.
 There are societies for every kind of interest imaginable, from languages to films.
 They are great for introducing you to new social groups and getting you out and about.

 If you are into sports, joining a sporting society is obviously a good idea as it requires teamwork which is great for building relationships.
 Whatever you are into, societies are always a brilliant option to combat loneliness.
-Here you can read about other ways to make the most of your first year at university.

 4: Don’t feel like you’re stuck with one group of friends